bertinshawd/LambdaValidate/README.md

 }
 ```

-### Extending this to your favourite JVM language
+### Make your own flavour.

 Like Kotlin or Clojure?
-Just extend the `ConstraintFunction` interface in
+Just extend the `ConstraintFunction` core in
 whatever idiomatic way makes sense to you and the language.

 Basically there are just three things to do: